favware/xiveventbuddy/README.md

 ### [Set-Up - Refer to CONTRIBUTING.md]

-## A note to aspiring developers who want to self host Bloombot
+## A note to aspiring developers who want to self host XIVEventBuddy

-The developer team does not support the idea of other self-hosted instances of Bloombot.
+The developer team does not support the idea of other self-hosted instances of XIVEventBuddy.
 The team prides itself on providing the best experience and support for the end-users.
-As such, an offshoot or unaffiliated mirror of Bloombot may cause ill effects to the reputation and image of Bloombot.
+As such, an offshoot or unaffiliated mirror of XIVEventBuddy may cause ill effects to the reputation and image of XIVEventBuddy.
 If you wish to see new features implemented, please refer to the developing guidelines linked above.

-In addition, Bloombot was built with a dependence on many services which need consistent maintenance and oversight in order to function and behave properly.
+In addition, XIVEventBuddy was built with a dependence on many services which need consistent maintenance and oversight in order to function and behave properly.
 These include, but are not limited to,

 - [`Postgres`]: A persistent storage database database
 - [`Redis`]: Caching of queries and scheduling tasks.

-With this in mind, it is also worth noting that Bloombot will in no way be capable of running on services such as [Glitch] or [Heroku].
+With this in mind, it is also worth noting that XIVEventBuddy will in no way be capable of running on services such as [Glitch] or [Heroku].
 A dedicated VPS (Virtual Private Server) is required in order to maintain the proper production environment.

 ## Links

-**Bloombot links**
+**XIVEventBuddy links**

 - [Support Server][]
 - [Patreon]